 5.599 3.457 7.517

-Now we introduce our prior knowledge: an Intercept of 50, trend and slope effect are 0, and a level effect of 10.
-Moreover, we assume that our previous knowledge is quite uncertain (i.e., a weakly informative prior). mu sets the prior values for the four paramters in the order as they apper in the regression model.
-V is a diagonalmatrix of the variances for these estimations.
+Now we introduce our prior knowledge: an intercept of 50, a trend and slope effect of 0, and a level effect of 10.
+We also assume that our prior is quite uncertain (i.e., a weakly informative prior). mu sets the prior values for the four parameters in the order they appear in the regression model.
+V is a diagonal matrix of the variances of these estimates.
 The V matrix sets the strength of the prior.
-Here, we set values of 100 which is a standard deviation (SD^2 = 10^2 = 100):
+Here we set values of 100, which is one standard deviation (\(SD^2 = 10^2 = 100\)):